-CAPACITY BUILDING What are Key Next Steps?
-Individuals or Groups Responsible Target Date Resources to Leverage 1.
-We have a widely disseminated, comprehensive attendance policy and practice manual that clearly lays out why attendance matters, describes what schools and the district will do to build a positive culture of attendance, and outlines when and how to respond to student absences.
-2. We have identified a lead and team from the district whose responsibility it is to develop and ensure implementation of a systemic, tiered approach to reducing chronic absence 3.
-Principals understand what chronic absence is as well as how to address it.
-They are prepared to lead and coach their school staff and community partners in working together to improve attendance through a tiered approach.
-4. Schools have teams in place that regularly review attendance data and practice, seek input from youth and families on attendance barriers, and use the insights gained to inform programmatic action and adopted a tiered approach to reducing absenteeism.
+CAPACITY BUILDING Strength OK for Now Could Be Better Urgent Gap Don't Know How Do You Know?
+1. We have a widely disseminated, comprehensive attendance policy and practice manual that clearly lays out why attendance matters, describes what schools and the district will do to build a positive culture of attendance, and outlines what the response should be when student attendance is poor.
+2. Principals understand what chronic absence is, as well as how to address it; they are prepared to lead and coach their school staff and community partners in working together to improve attendance.
+3. Schools have teams in place that regularly review attendance data and practice, seek input from youth and families on attendance barriers, and use the insights gained to inform programmatic action and intervention.
+4. Professional development and materials are available to help community partners understand our attendance practice and how they can help build a culture of attendance and engage in positive messaging to students and families.
+5. High quality trainings and workshops are available throughout the year and in the home languages of families to help parents understand how to help their children succeed in school, why attendance matters, how to access data on their children's attendance and performance, and what they can do to ensure daily attendance.

-S HARED ACCOUNTABILITY What are Key Next Steps?
-Individuals or Groups Responsible Target Date Resources to Leverage 1.
-The Superintendent and School Board have established and announced annual district-wide goals and provided guidance for setting school-wide goals for improved attendance and lower chronic absence.
-2. Each school site has a school improvement plan that includes data on chronic absence and attendance, targets for improvement, and the steps it will take with community partners to maintain or improve attendance through a tiered approach.
-3. Every student with a prior history of chronic absence has an attendance improvement plan that sets attendance goals and identifies how they will be attained with support from families, school staff and community providers, as needed.
-4. The district and key community stakeholders meet regularly to review chronic absence data in the context of other student, school, and community data, to identify causes of absence and opportunities for action, to discuss implications for targeting available resources, and to set community-wide goals for improved attendance.
+S HARED ACCOUNTABILITY Strength OK for Now Could Be Better Urgent Gap Don't Know How Do You Know?
+1. The Superintendent and School Board have established and announced annual district-wide goals and provided guidance for setting school-wide goals for improved attendance and lower chronic absence.
+2. Each school site has a school improvement plan that includes data on chronic absence and attendance, targets for improvement, and the steps it will take with community partners to maintain or improve attendance.
+3. Contracts or MOUs with community organizations outline how they will support the school and district in improving school attendance and how they will assess if their contributions are having an impact.
+4. Every student with a prior history of chronic absence has an attendance improvement plan that sets attendance goals and identifies how they will be attained with support from families, school staff and community providers, as needed.
+5. The district and key community stakeholders meet regularly to review chronic absence data in the context of other student, school, and community data, to identify causes of absence and opportunities for action, to discuss implications for targeting available resources, and to set community-wide goals for improved attendance.